pinobatch/hello-world/Xubuntu_setup.md

     cd NetPuzzleArena
     make -j2

+As of 2017-07-01, Microsoft has ended service for the previous Skype client (version 4.3), and versions 5 and later require hundreds of megabytes of RAM.
+So perhaps the most efficient way to communicate with your existing Skype contacts without hogging a browser content process is to use [skype4pidgin], a Pidgin plug-in that uses the same JSON-based protocol as Skype for Web.

+    sudo apt install libpurple-dev libjson-glib-dev
+    git clone git://github.com/EionRobb/skype4pidgin.git
+    cd skype4pidgin/skypeweb
+    mkdir build
+    cd build
+    cmake ..
+    cpack
+    sudo dpkg -i skypeweb-1.4.0-Linux.deb

 Set up Git to identify you when committing changes to your own repositories.
 (These are commented out to discourage copying and pasting without the address changed.)